apache/inlong-website/blog/apache-inlong-0.11.0.md

 sidebar_position: 2
 ---

 Apache InLong (incubating)  has been renamed from the original Apache TubeMQ (incubating) from 0.9.0.
-With the name change,  InLong has also been upgraded from a single message queue to a one-stop data integration solution.
+With the name change,  InLong has also been upgraded from a single message queue to a one-stop integration framework for massive data.
 InLong supports data collection,  aggregation,  caching,  and sorting,  users can import data from the data source to the real-time computing engine or land to offline storage with a simple configuration.
 The just-released version `0.11.0-incubating` is the third version after the name changed.
 This version includes next features:
 - Lower the user's threshold for use further.
 Support all modules of InLong to be deployed on Kubernetes,  and refactor the official website,  so that users can more easily access related documents.
 - Support more usage scenarios,  increase the data flow direction of `Dataproxy -> Pulsar`,  and cover scenarios with higher requirements for data integrity and consistency.